jdanil/skunkworks/docs/decision-log/package-manager.md

 - Checking the local cache, `.yarn/cache`, into source control.
   See [Git LFS](../configuration/git-lfs.md) to handle these binary files.
-- Checking the generated `.pnp.cjs`/`.pnp.js` file into source control.
+- Checking the generated `.pnp.cjs` file into source control.
-- Checking `.yarn/unplugged` and `.yarn/build-state.yml` into source control, if dependencies require post-install scripts.
+- Checking `.yarn/unplugged` into source control, if dependencies require post-install scripts.

 This feature allows a repository to be checked-out and used immediately, without first having to install dependencies.